 Imaginal exposure involves vividly imagining the feared situation or object.
 By visualizing the situation in great detail, individuals can confront their fears in a safe and controlled manner, facilitating the process of habituation and anxiety reduction.

-See also How to Find Group Exposure Therapy Sessions for Anxiety Relief
+See also How to Maintain Long-Term Effects of Exposure Therapy for Anxiety

 Interoceptive Exposure